-Originally, the Warre only contained top bars, which give the bees the freedom to build the comb they want.
+Originally, the Warre hive only contained top bars, which gave the bees the freedom to build the comb they wanted.

 The bees also get to work in the manner they choose, which is building downward.

-Additional boxes are added below the existing brood boxes, unlike the Langstroth hive, where additional boxes are added above.
+Additional boxes are added below the existing brood box, unlike the Langstroth hive, where additional boxes are added above.

 They have the added feature of a quilt box, which is great for ventilation and regulating both temperature and humidity.

 - Very low maintenance.
 You only open the hive to remove honey or to add boxes which may be once or twice a year.

 - It’s the naturalist’s dream hive.
 The bees build comb from scratch, build downward like nature intended, and have the opportunity to live in a clean comb.
 Every time you harvest, you take away the comb that previously contained brood.
 That way, the queen is continuously laying eggs in fresh wax, and contaminants that may have made their way into the wax are removed annually.

 - Because of the simple structure, they are quite affordable.
 If you’re handy with a saw, download the plans and make them yourself.

 - During the nectar season, you can add a super above the existing boxes and get some bonus honey.
 However, you need to have understood the nectar flows in your region first to be sure that the bees can fill it.